Panama–United States relations: United States invasion of Panama

-Recent history
+21st Century History (2000-present)

 The United States cooperates with the Panamanian government in promoting economic, political, security, and social development through U.S. and international agencies.
 Cultural ties between the two countries are strong and many Panamanians go to the United States for higher education and advanced training.
 In 2007, the U.S. and Panama partnered to launch a regional health worker training center.
 The center provides training to community healthcare workers in Panama and throughout Central America.
 About 25,000 American citizens reside in Panama, many are retirees from the Panama Canal Commission and individuals who hold dual nationality.
 There is also a rapidly growing enclave of American retirees in the Chiriquí Province in western Panama.

 Panama continues to fight against the illegal narcotics and arms trade.
 The country's proximity to major cocaine-producing nations and its role as a commercial and financial crossroads make it a country of special importance in this regard.
 The Panamanian Government has concluded agreements with the U.S. on maritime law enforcement, counter-terrorism, counter-narcotics, and stolen vehicles.
 A three-year investigation by the Drug Prosecutors Office (DPO), the PTJ, and several other law enforcement agencies in the region culminated in the May 2006 arrest in Brazil of Pablo Rayo Montano, a Colombian-born drug crime boss.
 Assets located in Panama belonging to his drug cartel were among those seized by the Government of Panama following his indictment by a U.S. federal court in Miami.
 In March 2007, the United States Coast Guard, in cooperation with the Government of Panama, seized over 38,000 lbs. of cocaine off the coast of Panama, the largest drug seizure in the eastern Pacific.
 Panama signed the Lima Declaration, which has been signed by multiple Latin American countries.
 The document is a collective rejection of Venezuela's Constituent Assembly and identifies president Maduro of Venezuela as a dictator.
 In the beginning of August 2017, Vice President Pence visited Panama City, Panama to give a joint statement with President Varela regarding the two countries joint efforts to restore democracy in Venezuela, but more importantly reflect on the relationship between the two countries.